Last week, we talked about critical data elements – data elements that help us to achieve our priorities.

 Critical data elements are used to achieve specific business goals.

-To identify these elements we need to look a t a business problem and how data supports it.
+To identify these elements we need to look at how data supports a specific business problem.

 One approach is to look at key metrics that are used to measure success

-Which data elements are used by this report?
+Which data elements are used in this report?

 What are the key performance indicators in the scorecard?